NickSto/pcr/README.md

 #### 1. Sort the reads into families based on their barcodes and split the barcodes from the sequence.

-    $ paste reads_1.fastq reads_2.fastq \
+    $ make-families.sh reads_1.fastq reads_2.fastq > families.tsv
-      | paste - - - - \
-      | awk -f make-barcodes.awk \
-      | sort > families.tsv

-This command pipeline will transform each pair of reads into a one-line record, split the 12bp barcodes off them, and sort by their combined barcode.
+This command will split the 12bp tag off each read, combine the tags from each pair of reads into a combined barcode, and sort them by it.
 The end result is a file (named `families.tsv` above) listing read pairs, grouped by barcode.
 See the `make-barcodes.awk` code for the details on the formation of the barcodes and the format.

 Note: This step requires your FASTQ files to have exactly 4 lines per read (no multi-line sequences).
+5' trimmed sequences of variable length are allowed.
 Also, in the output, the read sequence does not include the barcode or the 5bp constant sequence after it.
-You can customize the length of the barcode or constant sequence by setting the awk constants `TAG_LEN` and `INVARIANT` (i.e. `awk -v TAG_LEN=10 make-barcodes.awk`).
+You can customize the length of the barcode with the `-t` option or the constant sequence with the `-i` option.

 #### 2. (Optional) Correct errors in barcodes.